Skip to main content

 It has a few additional obligations like appointing a Data Protection Officer (DPO) and a data auditor, conducting regular impact assessments and data audits, etc.

-A consent manager is a registered entity that acts as an intermediary or a connection between data principals and data fiduciaries allowing the data principals to grant, manage and withdraw consent.
+A consent manager under the DPDP Act is a registered entity that acts as an intermediary or a connection between data principals and data fiduciaries, allowing the data principals to grant, manage and withdraw consent.

-To whom does the Digital Personal Data Protection Act apply?
+To whom does India’s Digital Personal Data Protection Act apply?

 • The processing of personal data takes place within Indian territory